ZupIT/beagle-docs/content/en/Tutorials/Adding Beagle to a part of a native screen/Adding a Beagle server-driven component.md

 ---

-It is possible that some screen components are received through server-driven, meaning that on a \(native screen\) we can only receive **one page section** or a **BFF unique server component**.
+It is possible that some screen components are received through server-driven, meaning that on a \(native screen\) you can only receive **one page section** or a **BFF unique server component**.

-On the example below, we will show a server-drive button in a native screen, and the result is:
+On the example below, there is a server-driven button in a native screen, and the result is:

 <div align="center">
 {{< figure src="/screenshot_1594300176.png" width="30%" >}}